zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/White-Paper.rst

         if !self.storage[name]:
             self.storage[name] = value

-The contract is very simple; all it is is a database inside the Ethereum network that can be added to, but not modified or removed from.
+The contract is very simple; all it is is a database inside the Expanse network that can be added to, but not modified or removed from.
 Anyone can register a name with some value, and that registration then sticks forever.
 A more sophisticated name registration contract will also have